Fibromyalgia

 Treatment

 The goal of treatment is to ease symptoms.
-Choices are:
+It often includes a combination of steps.
+Things that may be helpful include:

 Exercise

-Exercise at least four times a week for 30 minutes each time.
-Strength training exercises and aerobic exercises like swimming are best.
+Exercise at least 4 times a week for 30 minutes each time.
+Strength-training exercises and aerobic exercises like swimming are best.

 Therapy

-Therapy may help a person cope.
+Therapy can help to develop coping skills.
+It may ease stress and pain levels.
 Cognitive behavioral therapy is one method that teaches how thought patterns influence pain.

 Medicine